-The Canadian Imperial Bank of Commerce is a Municipal Heritage Property occupying 1 1/2 civic lots on Main Street in the Town of Radville.
-The property features a two-storey, wood-frame building erected in 1911.
+The Canadian Imperial Bank of Commerce, built in 1922, is a Municipal Heritage Property in the Village of Hawarden.
+Located on the main street of the village, the property features a two-storey, wood-frame building with understated, Classical Revival-style features.

 The heritage value of the Canadian Imperial Bank of Commerce resides in the following character-defining elements:

 -those elements which relate to the architecture of the building, such as its symmetrical, rectangular plan with front-gable roof, the narrow, lapped wooden siding and protruding, wood shingle-clad gable, the front doorway surround comprised of pilasters and entablature, the multi-pane attic window with keystone casing, the exterior, second-storey rear access to the residential quarters, and interior staircase access to the residential quarters;